 - Fresh garlic (optional) – Provides aromatic depth and complexity to the finished product

-You can trim a packer-cut brisket pretty easily yourself.
+You can trim a packer-cut brisket yourself pretty easily.
 You want to cut the fat to around 1/4 inch or so on the outside of the brisket.
-This will mean that you will be trimming off a fair amount of fat from this brisket.
+This means you will be trimming off a fair amount of fat from this brisket.

-Now, when choosing one, I always see if the cryo-vac will bend in half to help determine how tender it is, and that it isn’t completely marbled with fat.
+Now, when choosing one, I always check whether the cryo-vac will bend in half to gauge how tender it is, and whether it isn’t completely marbled with fat.
 Briskets, by nature, are fatty, but they become delicious and tender when cooked at a low and slow temperature.

 Here’s my recipe.
 There aren’t very many steps, and in the end, you’ll have the most memorable and amazing briskets you have ever tasted.